yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 Runtime.getRuntime().exec(new String[]{"/bin/bash", "-c", "sleep 5"});
 ```

-This needs a rewriting a bit because we cannot construct gadget exactly like this.
+This needs rewriting a bit because we cannot construct the gadget exactly like this.
 We need to use some Transformer from our toolbox to do the job.
-_[ConstantTransformer](#ConstantTransformer)_ accepts serializable object, so we initialize it with `Runtime.class` which
+_[ConstantTransformer](#ConstantTransformer)_ accepts a serializable object, so we initialize it with `Runtime.class` which
 is serializable.
 Then we can chain multiple invocations with _[InvokerTransformer](#InvokerTransformer)_

 ```java
 ((Runtime) (Runtime.class.getMethod("getRuntime").invoke(null))).exec(new String[]{"/bin/bash", "-c", "sleep 5"});
 ```

-After translation to Transformer language the final code that gets executed on the host looks like this:
+After translation to Transformer language, the final code that gets executed on the host looks like this:

 ```java
 // Constant transformer 1